xuan13hao/VAT/README.md

 **VATAligner** leverages multi-threading to accelerate the alignment process for large datasets.

-## Data Availability

-For information on data preparation and access, please refer to the [data_preparation/README.md](data_preparation/README.md) file.

 ## Help and Options

-For a list of available options and command-line flags, refer to the detailed documentation in the [`VATmanual.pdf`](VATManual.pdf)
+For a list of available options and command-line flags, refer to the detailed documentation in the [`VATmanual.pdf`](VATmanual.pdf)

 ## Small test (quick benchmark)